Disabled veteran donating wheelchairs to Harley-Davidson locations

 Lt.
 Dan started the mission to get a wheelchair in every Harley location across the country for disabled vets - or anyone in need - to use while they shop.

 "I just think there will be a lot of grassroots support for it.
 It's just a great idea.
-The American Legion Riders and the Harley-Davidson community have worked very closely together in the past and I think we'll continue to do that in the future," said Jeff David, Electric City Harley-Davidson General Manager.
+The American Legion Riders and the Harley-Davidson community have worked very closely together in the past, and I think we'll continue to do that in the future," said Jeff David, Electric City Harley-Davidson General Manager.

 Lt.
 Dan recruited Lei and Monte Shatzer from Greencastle American Legion Post 373 to be the representatives delivering across the entire state.